Ann Coulter Plans to Speak at Berkeley Despite Cancellation

-Conservative commentator Ann Coulter says she plans to speak at the University of California-Berkeley despite the school’s cancellation of her address over what it said were security concerns.
+Conservative commentator Ann Coulter says she plans to speak at the University of California, Berkeley, despite the school’s cancellation of her address over what it said were security concerns.

 “I am giving the speech,” Coulter said on the Fox News program Tucker Carlson Tonight.
 “What are they gonna do, arrest me?”